 3.1.1 Spectral Energy Distribution

-As discussed in the introduction, we are guided by reproducing observed high ionization potential emission lines and probing the conditions inferred in high-z surveys (e.g. Kewley et al. 2013, Raiter et al. 2010, Shapley et al. 2003, Stanway et al. 2014) We are guided by the findings of Abel & Satyapal (2008) and Shirazi & Brinchmann (2012), who investigate local starburst galaxies (z < 0.6) and find [Ne V] and He II λ4686 emission lines respectively.
+As discussed in the introduction, we are guided by reproducing observed high ionization potential emission lines and probing the conditions inferred in high-z surveys (e.g. Kewley et al. 2013, Raiter et al. 2010, Shapley et al. 2003, Stanway et al. 2014).
+We are guided by the findings of Abel & Satyapal (2008) and Shirazi & Brinchmann (2012), who investigate local starburst galaxies (z < 0.6) and find [Ne V] 14.3 µm and He II λ4686 emission lines respectively.
 In order to select the best SFH for such a study, we compare the peak Wλ of high ionization potential emission lines across the LOC plane.

 We found that the peak Wλ of high ionization potential emission lines, like [Ne V] λ3426 is about 5 times greater for the Padova continuous evolution track than the Padova instantaneous evolution track.
 We note that the Geneva track instantaneous evolution model at Z = 0.008 and 5 Myr resulted in marginally more emission from most emission lines (e.g. [O II] λ3727 and [O III] λ5007 emission is slightly higher, peaking at around 1.25 times the baseline model peak value), but that there is less emission by high ionization emission lines.
 For example, the Padova continuous model at 5 Myr predicts about 2.5 times more [Ne V] λ3426 emission than the Geneva track instantaneous evolution model at Z = 0.008 at 5 Myr with rotation.
 Since observations of higher ionization emission lines spurred the generation of this atlas, we adopted the Padova AGB continuous evolution track SED at 5 Myr as our baseline model.